-Amount Less than \$1,000 \$1,000 or more Authorized in writing by
+Amount Authorized in writing by

-Controller
+Less than \$1,000 Controller

-Controller/VP of Administration
+\$1,000 or more Controller/VP of Administration

 Once a write-off has been processed, appropriate individuals in the originating department will be advised so that further credit is not granted and to update the master list of bad accounts.
 Customers listed as poor credit risks will be extended future credit only if the back debt is paid and the customer is no longer deemed a collection problem.